christian-korneck/flamenco-temp1/web/project-website/content/development/get-involved/_index.md

 weight: 2
 ---

-Flamenco is Open Source, and open to all kinds of contributions.
+Flamenco is a Free and Open Source project, developed in public under the GPL license.

-Get in contact with other developers on the [#flamenco channel][chat] of Blender Chat.
-They will be happy to see a new face!
+Join the community on the [#flamenco channel][chat] of Blender Chat do discuss development topics.
+New faces are always welcome!

 If you want to know what kind of work can be done, take a look at the [workboard][workboard].